Korean natural farming: Minerals

-KNF provides techniques for converting essential minerals such as calcium, phosphorus and potassium into a form suitable for absorption by plants, by making them water-soluble.
+KNF provides techniques for converting essential minerals such as calcium, phosphorus, and potassium into a form suitable for absorption by plants, by making them water-soluble.
 Many inorganic mineral sources cannot be processed by plants.
 The resulting solutions may contain allergens.

 Water-soluble calcium

 Calcium (Ca) is a common substance.
 However, the majority exists in the form of calcium carbonate (CaCO_{3}), which cannot be directly absorbed by plants.

-Egg, clam or other shells can be turned into an excellent source of bio-available, water-soluble calcium (WSCA).
-Adequate Ca prevents overgrowth, firms fruit, prolongs durability, promotes the absorption of phosphoric acid, helps crops to accumulate and utilize nutrients, is the major component in forming cell membranes, enables smooth cell division and removes harmful substances by binding with organic acids.
+Egg, clam, or other shells can be turned into an excellent source of bio-available, water-soluble calcium (WSCA).
+Adequate Ca prevents overgrowth, firms fruit, prolongs durability, promotes the absorption of phosphoric acid, helps crops to accumulate and utilize nutrients, is the major component in forming cell membranes, enables smooth cell division, and removes harmful substances by binding with organic acids.

-Signs of Ca deficiency include underdeveloped roots, discoloured, dry leaves, empty bean pods, poor ripening, soft flesh, insufficient fragrance.
+Signs of Ca deficiency include underdeveloped roots, discolored, dry leaves, empty bean pods, poor ripening, soft flesh, and insufficient fragrance.
 Leafy vegetables may contract Rhizoctonia, while root vegetables become spongy/hollow, lack sugar and fragrance and lack durability in storage.
-Rice and barley may display low starch, lack of lustre and fragrance and low resistance.
+Rice and barley may display low starch, lack of luster and fragrance, and low resistance.

 WSCA is produced by grilling and crushing cleaned egg shells and steeping them in BRV until no bubbles are present.
 The bubbles indicate that the vinegar is reacting with organic matter to produce CO_{2}.